pasteorg/paste/README.rst

 **As of release 3.7.0 Paste no longer supports Python 2.
 If you are required to continue using Python 2 please pin an earlier version of Paste.**

+**With version 3.10.0 Paste development moves to the pasteorg GitHub organization and will be going deeper into maintenance mode unless more active maintainers step forward to take over.
+"Deeper" in this case means that releases will be much less frequent and patches will only be accepted for security issues or major problems.
+Current consumers of Paste should prepare to migrate away to more modern solutions.**

 Paste provides several pieces of "middleware" (or filters) that can be nested to build web applications.
 Each piece of middleware uses the WSGI (`PEP 333`_) interface, and should be compatible with other middleware based on those